Abdullah Anderson

-Abdullah Malik Anderson Jr. (born January 24, 1996) is an American football defensive tackle for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Bucknell.
+Abdullah Anderson Jr. (born January 24, 1996) is an American professional football defensive end.
+He played college football for the Bucknell Bison.
 Anderson signed with the Chicago Bears as an undrafted free agent in 2018 and spent three seasons with them before playing with several other NFL teams.

 Early life

 Anderson was born in Atlantic City, New Jersey, on January 24, 1996.
 He grew up in nearby Galloway Township and attended Absegami High School.
 He is the only son of Abdullah Anderson Sr. and Octavia Anderson.
 Anderson has one older sister, Amira.
+Anderson, who had played youth football, decided for his senior year it was time to tell Braves coach Dennis Scuderi Jr. that he might like to finish out his prep career with one season of football.
+Anderson went on to have a good enough season to catch the eye of Bucknell University coach Joe Susan.
+Quite a turn of events for a kid who thought he was going to play college basketball.
+Anderson disciplined his body and weight and went from 235 as a senior in high school to 300 pounds in his college career.